SmileAPI/quickstart/README.md

 -   Under /frontend, you will find example code in HTML that already has the Wink Javascript SDK embedded already.
 -   Under /node, you will find server-side Javascript code that will retrieve the token.
 You will need to download and run Node.js to run the code.
+-   Under /android-webview, you will find example code in Android that already has Wink Javascript SDK embedded already.

 ### Implementation steps